 Since tactical pens are made out of high grade metal, they are stronger and weigh more than a standard pen.
 This gives your punch more pack (or is it packs more punch?) simply by holding it in your hand while swinging.
 They’re also great for stabbing, jabbing, and generally inflicting pain on an attacker.

-Although it's a no-name brand tactical pen, it came with all of our must-have features including a twist-on cap, standard pen refill, no logos that give it away as some sort of angry self defense tool, and a large, flat area to place your thumb during overhand strikes.
+Although it's a no-name brand tactical pen, it came with all of our must-have features including a twist-on cap, standard pen refill (with a refill included), no logos that give it away as some sort of angry self defense tool, and a large, flat area to place your thumb during overhand strikes.